Hospitality Management (HOSP)

 HOSP 3301 Beverage Management (4 Credits)

 Organization and management of the beverage operation of resorts, restaurants, hotels, clubs and other licensed premises.
 Emphasis on product knowledge, responsible beverage service, facility design and operational practices.
-Prerequisites: degree checkpoint 2, senior standing and must be 21 years of age.
+Prerequisites: senior standing in the HPM major and must be 21 years of age.

 HOSP 3302 Advanced Beverage Management (4 Credits)

 This course helps students develop an understanding of the management of alcoholic beverage outlets in resorts, hotels, restaurants and clubs; it is a continuation of the introductory course and expands students' knowledge and experience with wines and spirits in commercial settings.
 Product knowledge continues to include the agricultural elements, production, and marketing of beverages containing alcohol.
 Topics relative to the social, cultural, political and economic aspects of alcohol and alcohol service are discussed.
 A significant component of those discussions is the duty to provide responsible service in both licensed premises and in social settings, including the social and legal ramifications of disregarding such duties.
 Field trips are an integral part of this course and attendance is expected.
-Prerequisites: HOSP 2361, HOSP 3301 and permission of instructor.
+Prerequisites: HOSP 3301.
+Advisor will enroll students in course.

 HOSP 3360 Rest/F&B Concept Devel (4 Credits)

 In previous food and beverage courses you obtained the knowledge and skills to perform the basic management functions required for a successful career in F&B operations, put these skills into practice and opened two “restaurants for a night.”
 In this course you will acquire the skills required to develop and brand a new restaurant.
-Prerequisites: HOSP 2361 and HOSP 3301.
+Prerequisites: Senior standing in the HPM major, HOSP 2361 and HOSP 3301 and restricted to students pursing the Restaurant/Food & Beverage Management Concentration.

 HOSP 3400 Advanced Revenue Management (4 Credits)